ishowportugal/RGBParrot/README.md

 ## Installing

-Either grab a build on the [releases page](https://github.com/jmhobbs/terminal-parrot/releases) or clone and run...
+Install the RGBParrot.exe or do it from Bash:

 ```bash
 $ go get -u github.com/AmiiHub/RGBParrot